MdNomanRaghib/PowerShell/README.md

 ErrorAction
 For a specific cmdlet, the user can specify the action to be taken if a non-terminating error occurs.
-Continue: The default option.Errors will display and execution will continue.
+Continue: The default option.
+Errors will display and execution will continue.
 SilentlyContinue: Error messages are suppressed and execution continues.
 Get-Process -Name Powershell,Ntpad -ErrorAction silentlycontinue
 Stop: Forces execution to stop, making it like a terminating error.